1995 Canada Post : Superheroes

 maple leaf emblem, the national symbol of Canada.

-The Superheroes collection features the first appearance of
+The Superheroes collection features the first appearance of Superman

-the Superman 75th Anniversary celebration.
+Superman 75th Anniversary

 The Superman stamp (Scott #1579) is a composite edited from the cover and